 Two-thirds of New Zealanders are buying organics at least some of the time.
 The market opportunity is immense.
 For example, our largest organic food brand, Ceres, recently experienced 100% growth according to New Zealand’s Organic Market report.
 It says in the same period, the general food sector only saw one or two per cent annual growth.

 Beyond sales, environmental responsibility can also lift the non-financial value of your business.
 Investors are keeping a close eye on ‘ESG Data' which shows a business’ performance here.

-Claire Hewitt, of Tomorrow Inc is a strategist for New Zealand brands looking to reap the benefits of ‘doing good’.
+Claire Hewitt, of Bright Partners is a strategist for New Zealand brands looking to reap the benefits of ‘doing good’.
 She says, “People are often surprised at the business improvements that come from focusing on impact.
 It helps makes effective operations simpler and more streamlined.
 It’s simply good management to reduce waste, strengthen relationships and earn trust as a responsible corporate citizen.”

 Reduce waste; reduce costs

 A sustainable approach to business can save you money – in the short term and beyond.
 Efficient management of water and energy, reduced waste charges are some of the immediate benefits of lowering your businesses’ negative impact on the environment.
 But that’s only the start.